Advancing by returning to roots with evolved understanding

-On the macro level, it appears that environmentalism has been one of the lesser documented aspects of African and African Diaspora life.
-But a lot is happening in this area and, to help cover it, we founded the Ecollective.
+On the macro level, it appears that contemporary environmentalism has been one of the lesser documented aspects of African and African Diaspora life — “contemporary” because restorative ecological principles were integral to our traditional cultures.
+But a lot is happening in the contemporary dimension and, to help cover it, and its history, we founded the Ecollective.

 In a narrow sense, the Ecollective is a group of six black women writers who dislike the contrivances of alliteration yet describe their view of the garden as a "multiply-meaningful metaphor" because that succinctly says it all.
-While working on a book inspired by this idea, we spun off this platform as a public offering.
+While planning a book based on this metaphor, we spun off this platform as a non-profit, public offering.
 Conscientious writers give voice to what should be said.
 Here we bear witness to how deepening human connection with the natural world revitalizes life on every scale.

-We believe that healthy of ecosystems includes community engagement that promotes human potential through principles of cooperation that support the full spectrum of human and environmental being
+Healthy ecosystems include community engagement based on principles of cooperation supporting the full spectrum of human and environmental being

 Editorial board